mtoensing/simpletoc/readme.txt

 == Changelog ==

 = 5.0.9 =
+* Works with WordPress 6.0
-* Experimental: Support for paginated posts.
+* Support for paginated posts.

 = 5.0.8 =